ChrstphrHll/npc_gen/students/Tylus Ytharra.md

 ---
 # Tylus Ytharra
 ### Description
-- Tiefling Monk from Principality of the Palus Peoples
+- Tiefling Monk from Kordinia
 - 2nd year Diplomacy student in Elkenval
 - long straight black hair that's plain, Yellow eyes, and Pale Brown skin
 - Is Freewheeling and Conforming, and has Learning as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes